The Value of Reward Lookahead in Reinforcement Learning: Introduction

-The idea of utilizing lookahead information to update the played policy is related to a control concept called Model Predictive control \citep[MPC,][]{camacho2007model}, also known as receding horizon control.
+\textbf{Related Work. } The idea of utilizing lookahead information to update the played policy is related to a control concept called Model Predictive control \citep[MPC,][]{camacho2007model}, also known as receding horizon control.
 In complex control problems, it could be challenging to predict the system behavior in long horizons due to errors in the model or nonlinear dynamics.
 To mitigate this, MPC designs a control scheme for much shorter horizons, where the model is approximately accurate, oftentimes on a simplified (e.g., linearized) model.
 Then, to correct the deviations due to modeling errors, MPC continuously updates the controller according to the actual system state.
 In our context, the localized system estimates could be seen as lookahead information.
 Similar ideas have also been used for planning in reinforcement learning settings \citep{tamar2017learning,efroni2019combine,efroni2020online}.
 Yet, these concepts are mainly used to improve planning efficiency and account for nonlinearities/disturbances in the model.
-In contrast, we focus on new information that is revealed to the agent in the form of future reward realization; to our knowledge, such a model was never studied in the context of MPC.
+A few notable exceptions study the competitive ratio (and/or dynamic regret) between controllers with partial lookahead information to ones with full information \citep{li2019online,zhang2021regret,lin2021perturbation,lin2022bounded} -- a different measure than ours.
+Moreover, there is no clear way to translate any of these results into tabular problems.

 The special case of one-step lookahead, where immediate rewards are observed before making a decision, has been studied in various problems.
 Possibly the most famous instance of such a problem is the prophet inequality.
 There, a set of known distributions is sequentially observed, and agents choose whether to either take a reward and end the interaction or discard it and move to the next distribution \citep{correa2019recent}.
 This could be formulated as a chain environment with two actions -- a rewarding action that moves to an absorbing state and a non-rewarding one that moves forward in the chain.
 A generalization of the prophet problem to resource allocation over Markov chains was studied in \citep{jia2023online}.
 To obtain a CR that is independent of the interaction length, the authors allow both the online and offline algorithms to choose their initial state.
 In both cases (and many other problems), the CR is measured between a one-step lookahead and a full lookahead agent, which observes all rewards in advance.
 In contrast, we measure the CR between no-lookahead agents and all possible lookaheads, so our results are complementary.